nicksstapleton/blog/_posts/2024-11-01-logos-buyers-guide.md

 * _Are there any Logos discounts or buying tips I should know about?_
 * _Which resources or features are a must-have?_

-This buyer’s guide provides an overview and recommendations for Logos subscription tiers and libraries so you can decide which route into Logos is best for your purposes and needs. **Be sure to take advantage of my [exclusive offer](https://www.nickstapleton.me/logos-buyers-guide/#special-extended-free-trial-offer) on a Logos subscription at the end of this post.**
+In this post, I will provide an overview and recommendations for Logos subscription tiers and libraries so you can decide which route into Logos is best for your purposes and needs. **Be sure to take advantage of my [exclusive offer](https://www.nickstapleton.me/logos-buyers-guide/#special-extended-free-trial-offer) on a Logos subscription at the end of this post.**

 Let’s get into it.